bploeger/rezdy-api-v1/README.md

 ## Documentation

-The source documentation is hosted at http://bploeger.github.io/php-sdk
+The source documentation is hosted at https://github.com/bploeger/rezdy-api-v1/wiki

-API Documentation is located at https://developers.rezdy.com/rezdy-api/reference
+API Documentation provided by Rezdy is located at https://developers.rezdy.com/rezdy-api/reference

 ## Usage
 The RezdyAPI class contains the underlying services that hold the methods that use the API.